sturoid/starter-api-node-apollo-graphql-auth/README.md

 Once the server is running you can go to localhost:3000 to get to GraphQL playground.

+### Email setup and sending
+Testing email is made very simple with [ethereal](https://ethereal.email/).
+Sign up for an account, and then fill in the username and password variables in .env with your username and password.
+This will allow you to send emails in development which will be caught by ethereal and made viewable in the browser.
+To send email use sendEmail found in ./src/app/email/send-email.

 ### Running authenticated queries in Graphql playground

 First run the sign in method to get an auth token: